DigitalPublishingToolkit/TOD45_InternetFromIndia/md/06AshishRajadhayksha.md

 self-description – were seen as having been enabled (or disabled) by the link of biometric to basic demographic data.

-The question Who is a legal person? has vexed courts in India.
+The question who is a legal person? has vexed courts in India.
 We know that, although a ‘person’ is always an individual, various entities can have ‘juridical personality’ – including, at different points, animals, rivers, corporations and even, as recently seen, deities.
 Such legal